OpenBB-finance/OpenBB/website/content/sdk/reference/ta/cci.md

 ---
 title: cci
-description: This page provides information on the Commodity Channel Index (CCI) utility as part of the OpenBB platform.
+description: "This page provides information on the Commodity Channel Index (CCI) utility" as part of the OpenBB platform.
 It comprises details about the technical model, related parameters, expected returns, and source code linked to Github.
 Also includes instructions for plotting CCI Indicator.